 - Metronidazole has traditionally been used to treat Giardia, but there has been resistance.
 It has been shown to be only 60% to 70% effective in dogs and has a sharp metallic taste which is nearly impossible to get down a cat more than one or two days.
 Treatment is daily for eight days to clear infection.

 - Metronidazole and Safeguard®.
 This popular treatment is a third choice for dogs as it combines two approaches to clearing infection.
 It is 98% effective with Safeguard® having most of the effect in clearing the organism.
 If you're going to use Metronidazole and Safeguard® at the same time, dose them separately and give at separate times.

 Bathing is also important.
 Giardia oocysts are sticky and will stay on the hair coat, particularly the back legs.
 The oocysts are directly infective.
 This means the oocysts passed in the stool can immediately re-infect the animal when grooming themselves.
-Bathe the dog or cat with Chlor 4 Shampoo on last day of treatment.
+Fully bathe the dog or cat with Vet Basics Chlor 4 Shampoo on last day of treatment.
 The chlorhexidine will kill the oocysts and the shampoo will mechanically remove.
-Concentrate on the back half of the body, as this is where the Giardia usually sticks.
-If you don't bathe them, they can re-infect themselves, making your treatment ineffective.

 Since Giardia is stubborn, contaminated kennels and catteries should be scrubbed and disinfected.
 Chlorhexidine disinfectant is effective against the spores at room temperature and quaternary ammonia is effective at both room temperature and colder.
 Make sure you clean and disinfect litter boxes also and allow to dry thoroughly before allowing cats to use them.
 Caution: Follow manufacturer's instructions when using quaternary ammonia or bleach solutions.
 Quaternary ammonium is not safe around nursing babies.